cleary/ansible-tidalcycles/README.md

-# ansible-ise installation of tidalcycles environment(s)
+# simplify installation of tidalcycles and editor(s) with ansible
 ansible roles for simplifying the [Tidal Cycles](https://tidalcycles.org) live coding environment install, with multiple playbooks supporting common editors used with Tidal

 # supported